regal/regal/docs/overview/events.md

 It's also possible to have one `EventFunction` cause multiple events.

+There are two ways this can be done: immediately with `EventFunction.then` and delayed with `enqueue`.

 ### Immediate Execution with `EventFunction.then`

-To have one event be executed immediately after another, use the `.then` method.
+To have one event be executed immediately after another, use the `EventFunction.then` method.
 This is useful in situations where multiple events should be executed in direct sequence.

 To demonstrate, here's an example of a player crafting a sword.
 When the `makeSword` event is executed, the sword is immediately added to the player's inventory (`addItemToInventory`) and the player learns the blacksmithing skill (`learnSkill`).